Ivan-Shish/Aleo/phase1-coordinator/docs/CoordinatorRequirements.md

 Public contributors are members of the public who have decided to contribute to the [setup ceremony](#setup-ceremony) by operating a [contributor](#contributor) node during a [round](#round) of the ceremony.

-These people are expected to have an interest in using the aleo system and want to be able to trust the system by participating themselves.
+These people are expected to have an interest in using the Aleo system and want to be able to trust the system by participating themselves.
 Some of these users may expect sufficient evidence that their contribution was effective.

 It is expected that contributors in the [Inner Setup](#inner-setup) ceremony will be willing to run a node for at least a couple of hours in their web browser, and that contributors in the [Universal Setup](#universal-setup) ceremony will be willing to run a high performance node for around 5-10 hours.

 #### Aleo System Users

-Some members of the public who are using the aleo system which depends upon the parameters generated in the setup ceremony may wish to convince themselves of the soundness of the ceremony with the historical evidence publicly available.
+Some members of the public who are using the Aleo system which depends upon the parameters generated in the setup ceremony may wish to convince themselves of the soundness of the ceremony with the historical evidence publicly available.

 ## Requirements